 - Suspicious Domain - Blacklisted, only used by infected hosts, ...

 The above listed are just a few indicators, but there are others.
 Generally speaking, a security analyst will triage and identify the root cause of a CC exploit by confirming the above activities and indicators manually.
 But, what if CC detection could be automated and thus detected as it is happening?
 A combination of the above activities in sequence over a period of time could signal that an exploit is being planned and the SOC team will need to take immediate action to stop the threat actor from compromising the organization (Confidentiality, Integrity or Availability of organization's systems affected).
 By using machine learning, organizations can correlate data from the above indicators into a general risk score - all without manual input, tuning or signatures.

 Automating the detection of CC activities early in the attack lifecycle is like achieving security Nirvana.
 SOC teams can take action before the attacker negatively impacts the business.
-Keep an eye on RSA and RSA Security Analytics in this space, our customers will have the ability to automate detection of CC, as well as other TTPs in the future, early in the attack lifecycle.

 Category: RSA Fundamentals, Blog Post